Vexcited/Vexcited/writeups/2025-09-04_pwgen_NullconCTF.md

-# pwgen
+# pwgen [WEB]

 > Password policies aren't always great.
-That's why we generate passwords for our users based on a strong master password!
+That's why we generate passwords for our users based on a strong master password! \
-> Made by @gehaxelt
+> By @gehaxelt

 When opening the challenge (`http://52.59.124.14:5003`), we get a blank page saying...